earthlab/hub-ops/docs/source/day-to-day.rst

 Step two: Setup authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Next decide how you'd like to authenticate your hub.
 You can use Github,
 Google or a "hash" based authenticator.
-Read more about that here
-`Read more about that here <https://earthlab-hub-ops.readthedocs.io/en/latest/authentication.html>`_
+Read more about :ref:`authentication`.

 Step three: Update the travis build so it recognizes the new hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~